 You are eligible for coverage for Trip Cancellation/Interruption and Accident & Sickness Medical Expense due to a pre-existing medical condition if you purchase your travel insurance plan no longer than 21 days (30 days for Florida residents) after your trip deposit date.
-You must also insure all prepaid non-refundable trip costs and be medically able to travel at the time the premium is paid.
+You must also insure all prepaid non-refundable trip costs and be medically able to travel at the time the plan is paid for.
 Pre-existing Medical Conditions coverage is not available on Worldwide Trip Protector Lite.

-If the medical condition and its treatment has remained unchanged for 60 days prior to the day you purchase your policy, it is not considered pre-existing and is covered as a regular medical condition for both Trip Cancellation/Interruption, Accident & Sickness Medical Expense, and the Medical Upgrade even if you do not purchase your policy within the time limits mentioned above.
+If the medical condition and its treatment has remained unchanged for 60 days prior to the day you purchase your plan, it is not considered pre-existing and is covered as a regular medical condition for both Trip Cancellation/Interruption, Accident & Sickness Medical Expense, and the Medical Upgrade even if you do not purchase your plan within the time limits mentioned above.

 All medical conditions, even if considered pre-existing, are covered under Emergency Evacuation, Medically Necessary Repatriation and Repatriation of Remains.